perldude/perldude/README.md

 Good thing I enjoy working in the yard and garden because we live on an acre so there is plenty for me to do.
-Did I mention our five dogs (including two puppies)?
+Did I mention our four dogs (including two puppies)?

 During my first marriage I made all the meals but now I split the chef duties with my wife.
 We make [pretty good meals](https://cookbookfabuloso.blogspot.com), if I do say so myself.